-The purpose of comparison statistical tests is to assess if groundwater conditions downgradient of the CCR unit indicates a potential impact from the CCR unit.
-Therefore, it is important to adequately establish background conditions that accurately represent the quality of groundwater that has not been affected by a CCR unit (40 CFR §257.91).
+The purpose of background comparison statistical tests is to assess if groundwater conditions downgradient of the CCR unit indicates a potential impact from the CCR unit.
+Therefore, it is important to adequately establish background conditions that accurately represent the quality of groundwater that has not been affected by the CCR unit under investigation (40 CFR §257.91).

-Per the CCR monitoring well network certification reports (AECOM, 2017 and Wood, 2020), the following monitoring wells are designated as "background monitoring wells" for the respective geologic and hydrogeologic conditions underlying the FCPP:
+Per the CCR monitoring well network certification reports (AECOM, 2017 and Wood, 2020b), the following monitoring wells are designated as "background monitoring wells" for the respective geologic and hydrogeologic conditions underlying the FCPP:

 - Background Wells for the Pictured Cliffs Sandstone: Three wells (MW-71, MW-72, and MW-73) are designated to assess background groundwater quality for the Pictured Cliffs Sandstone.
-MW-71 and MW-72 are upgradient and MW-73 is cross- to down-gradient of the URS, RWP, and CWTP (40 CFR §257.91[a][1] allows the inclusion of wells that are not hydraulically upgradient of the CCR unit when specific conditions are met).
-The grouping and adequacy of the three background wells to assess background water quality in the Pictured Cliffs Sandstone appear representative and adequate, pending further review. - Background Wells for the Weathered Lewis Shale/Alluvium: Seven existing wells upgradient of Multiunit 1 and the DFADA, including MW-12R1 (which replaced the now-abandoned MW-12R), MW-43, MW-49A, MW-50A, MW-51, MW-55R and MW-74 are designated to assess background groundwater quality for Weathered Lewis Shale/Alluvium.
+MW-71 and MW-72 are upgradient and MW-73 is cross- to downgradient of the URS, RWP, and CWTP (40 CFR §257.91[a][1] allows the inclusion of wells that are not hydraulically upgradient of the CCR unit when specific conditions are met which include sampling at other wells which provide an indication of background groundwater quality that is as representative).
+The background well designations are representative and adequate unless future observations prove otherwise. - Background Wells for the Weathered Lewis Shale/Alluvium: Seven existing wells upgradient of Multiunit 1 and the DFADA, including MW-12R1, MW-43, MW-49A, MW-50A, MW-51, MW-55R and MW-74 are designated to assess background groundwater quality for Weathered Lewis Shale/Alluvium.
 One of these wells could be potentially affected by water from Multiunit 1 (MW-49A) based on its spatial proximity to the unit (AECOM, 2017).
 Five wells, MW-12R1, MW-43, MW-50A, MW-51, and MW-55R, are routinely either dry or have a limited saturated thickness which precludes sampling; the wells are included in the program in case conditions change in the future.
-The grouping and adequacy of these background wells to assess background water quality in the weathered Lewis Shale appear representative and adequate, pending further review.
+The background well designations are representative and adequate unless future observations prove otherwise.